-Advectas can help you to optimize and streamline your enterprise by analyzing sensor data, often referred to as IoT (Internet of Things).
-This is an effective method which, for example, enables organizations to optimize planned maintenance to reduce downtime costs and to analyze machinery, assets, vehicles and product development in real time.
+Advectas can help you to optimize and streamline your enterprise by analysing sensor data, often referred to as IoT (Internet of Things).
+This is an effective method which, for example, enables organizations to optimize planned maintenance to reduce downtime costs and to analyse machinery, assets, vehicles and product development in real time.

-Conventionally analytics has focused more on structured data and counted money, customers, products and business transactions, for example.
+Analytics has traditionally focused more on structured data and counted money, customers, products and business transactions, for example.
 However, a lot of information is hidden in text and today most companies have tremendous assets in the form of text.
-These might include surveys, customer service dialogues, manuals, handbooks, social media and web pages, etc. Analyzing this text on a large scale can reveal new insights and create value.
+These might include surveys, customer service dialogues, manuals, handbooks, social media and web pages, etc. Analysing this text on a large scale can reveal new insights and create value.
 Advectas has both in-depth knowledge in the area and smart tools that enable you to perform the analysis yourself.